DASISH/dwan-documentation/specification.md

 ![DWAN data model](model.png)

-See [schema](http://lux17.mpi.nl/schemacat/schemas/s15/files/dwan.xsd)  the schema for serializing these classes, and examples.
+Check [the schema](http://lux17.mpi.nl/schemacat/schemas/s15/files/dwan.xsd)  for serialisation of these classes, and the examples from [the scenarios](scenarios.md).

 ##REST Application Programming Interface